DEAR Day & Other

 Nothing says come read in this special place quite like some fun reading quotes!!

 Guys, this is where it’s at!
-If you don’t have a surplus of excess room in your home, a fold able tent can be a magical thing!
-We use ours for Quiet Time often!
+If you don’t have a surplus of excess room in your home, a foldable tent can be a magical thing!
+We use ours for Quiet Time and DEAR days!
 Fort building with blankets works as well!

 This!
 If you have children that struggle with the idea of reading or can only do it in small increments…. adding some extra reading activities to their special place is a must!
-Simply activity books & stickers books usually do the trick!
+Simple activity books & sticker books usually do the trick!

 Take it Outside

 Ok, if you live by the beach, that totally works too!
-However, we live smack dab in the middle of the US… (this totally means no beaches for us).
+However, we live smack dab in the middle of the US (this means no beaches for us).
 We do, however, have a sandbox in our backyard!
 My kids are totally obsessed and would spend half the day in there if I would let them… encouraging them to take a book?
-No brainier!
+No brainer!
 They’ve got their entire day booked (ha ha, see what I did there?!).

-*Note: This may not be the best option for littles, unless you like the idea of sand tucked between each page that is!
+*Note: This may not be the best option for littles, unless you like the idea of sand tucked between each and every page that is!

 Easy.
 Peasy.
 Nothing says a great reading day quite like the park!
-This is actually a great option if you have littles!
-Older kids can spend their day reading while younger siblings get in a combination of reading activities and playing!
+This is actually a great option if you have little ones!
+Older kids can spend their day reading while younger siblings get in a good combination of reading activities and playing!
 Huge win for the homeschool mom!

 Ok, this really has to be the most simple choice of all!
 Planning fun field trips to the library is a great way to fuel a day worth of hardcore reading!
 Plus, this totally means ENDLESS books for your homeschool DEAR day!!
 Want more tips for taking your homeschool to the library for the day?
 Check out Homeschooling at the Library for more info!